 What causes otitis media?

 Otitis media occurs most commonly in young children.
-The exact causes are not known, but one cause is thought to be a result of temporary malfunction of the Eustachian tube, which connects the middle ear to the back of the nose.
+The exact causes are not known.
 Increasingly, chronic bacterial infection is also thought to play a role.

 Increasingly bacterial biofilms are being implicated.
 Bacteria are now recognised as existing in two forms - free floating (planktonic) or in sophisticated communities called biofilms, which adhere to both biological and non-biological surfaces.
 Many chronic infectious diseases including otitis media, tonsillitis and chronic rhinosinusitis appear to be caused by bacteria living in a biofilm state.
 Biofilms have been defined as a “structured community of bacterial cells enclosed in a self-produced polymeric matrix and adherent to an inert or living surface”.
 In a biofllm state, bacteria produce an extracellular matrix (often referred to as “slime”), which protects its inhabitants against environmental threats including “biocides, antibiotics, antibodies, surfactants, bacteriophages and foraging predators such as free living amoebae and white blood cells”.
 Bacteria within biofilms are difficult to culture and highly refractory to conventional antibiotic treatment.